Science & Math Summer Research Experience

 Summer Support and Stipend

 Participants are eligible for free room in a SNU dorm facility.
-Each participant will receive $3,000 as a stipend for research.
+Each participant will receive $3,500 as a stipend for research.
 Payments will be made throughout the summer program; a final installment will be paid at the conclusion of the program.
 Participants are expected to commit to 40 hours of research a week as scheduled by the research adviser, generally from 8:00 am to 5:00 pm, Monday through Friday.
 If participants anticipate being gone for any reason during the program, they should make alternate arrangements with their research adviser for making up research.
-Additionally, participants must present the results of their research in two different settings during the 2023-2024 academic year:
+Additionally, participants must present the results of their research in two different settings during the 2026-2027 academic year:

-- At an off-campus academic conference or at the annual SNU Undergraduate Research Symposium (in March or April 2024)
+- At an off-campus academic conference or at the annual SNU Undergraduate Research Symposium (in March or April 2027)

 Application Requirements

 Each applicant must submit three recommendations – two of which must come from SNU professors.
 Applicants should email the recommenders and provide the URL (see below) for the online recommendation form.
-If a paper recommendation (rather than the online form) is needed, please contact Dr. Nicholas Zoller at nzoller@snu.edu.
+If a paper recommendation (rather than the online form) is needed, please contact SRE Director, Dr. Nicholas Zoller at nzoller@snu.edu.

 Deadlines

-Applicants must complete their online application forms and have all required documentation (recommendations, etc.) completed by Friday, March 24, 2023.
+Applicants must complete their online application forms and have all required documentation (recommendations, etc.) completed by Friday, March 6, 2026.
 If the applicant must submit paper copies of application materials, then they should be delivered to Dr. Nicholas Zoller in Beaver Science 202D.
-Successful applicants will be notified by Friday, March 10 of their acceptance into the program.
+Successful applicants will be notified by Friday, March 13 of their acceptance into the program.
 If you have questions, please contact Dr. Nicholas Zoller at nzoller@snu.edu.
 You are also encouraged to discuss your interests with any of the research advisers listed above.

 Links